kingwongf/basic_algos/python_questions.md

-11. ### What are `*args` and `**kwargs`?
+11. ### What are `*args` and `**kwargs`? non-keyword and kewyword argumnets. e.g. iterable and a dict.

 12. ### What's lambda?
 	inline function

-13. ### What're properties, attributes and methods?
+13. ### What're properties, attributes and methods? properties are any function that is `get`, `set` or `fdel`. class attributes are share across instance while instance attributes are instance specific.

-14. ### What's dir? returns all properties and methods of the object?
+14. ### What's dir?
+	returns the local namespace of obj, when dir(obj)
 15. ### What's name mangling?
 	if you set `self.__c__`, it will change to `self._<class_name>.__c`, even if you reference sth to `self._<class_name>.__c` before, it will change to that variable assigned